I write everyday butjournaling leave

 Grab one of those blank notes with the pretty covers that we’ve all got laying around

-Pour the coffee or the glass of wine
+Pour the coffee or the glass of wine and try one of these

 Simple prompts to help you capture a few thoughts and memory’s without it all seeming like hard work.